 Agencies must build and support a cyber security culture across their agency and NSW Government more broadly.
 Agencies must:

 Implement regular cyber security awareness training for all employees, contractors and outsourced ICT service providers.

 Increase awareness of cyber security risk across all staff including the need to report cyber security risks.

-Share information on security threats and intelligence with Cyber Security NSW and cooperate across NSW Government to enable management of government-wide cyber risk.
+Receive and/or provide information on security threats and intelligence with Cyber Security NSW and cooperate across NSW Government to enable management of government-wide cyber risk.

 Agencies must manage cyber security risks to safeguard and secure their information and systems.
 Agencies must:

 Implement an Information Security Management System (ISMS), Cyber Security Management System (CSMS) or Cyber Security Framework (CSF).

 and systems according to their business value (i.e. the impact of loss of confidentiality, integrity or availability).

 Ensure cyber security requirements are built into procurements and into the early stages of projects and the system development life cycle (SDLC), including agile projects.
 Any upgrades to existing systems must comply with your organisation’s cyber risk tolerance.